-The food that we distribute comes from a number of different sources, including the state government (MEFAP), the federal government (TEFAP), local farms, our own Food Bank farm, retail and wholesale food businesses, community organizations, and individual donations.
+To “Feed our Neighbors in Need” — the first part of our mission statement — we distribute healthy food that comes from a number of different sources, including the state government (MEFAP), the federal government (TEFAP), local farms, our own Food Bank farms, retail and wholesale food businesses, community organizations, and individual donations.

-Once received and processed, the food is distributed to our member agencies, or through our own direct-to-client programs (such as our Mobile Food Bank or Brown Bag: Food for Elders).
-The Food Bank of Western Massachusetts is a proud member of Feeding America, a national network of more than 200 food banks.
+The Food Bank of Western Massachusetts is a proud member of Feeding America, a national network of 200 food banks.

-We are the umbrella organization for the emergency food network in Western Massachusetts, bringing nutritious food to hundreds of our member agencies, including pantries, meal sites, shelters, rehabilitation facilities, senior centers, and more.
+We are the umbrella organization for the emergency food network in Western Massachusetts, bringing nutritious food to hundreds of our members, including pantries, meal sites, shelters, rehabilitation facilities, senior centers, and more.
 These organizations are the local front-line food assistance providers that serve people in need.

 Brown Bag: Food for Elders